AlexDurr/enablement-interview/slide4.md

 layout: true
 class:
 background-image: url(../../assets/images/backgrounds/HashiCorp-Content-bkg.png)
 background-size: cover
 name: slide4

-## Security Group Automation
+# Security Group Automation

 ![:scale 90%](assets/images/workflow.gif)

 ???

+This is a workflow of security group being automated to allow a jumphost to access NGINX servers via IP address.

 1. CTS is deployed and registered with Consul
 2. CTS listens for changes to the NGINX Service